 While the chords will never prove too formidable for absolute beginners, I can foresee the strumming pattern to be a major headache for them.
 It has a moderately fast tempo of about 104 beats per minute.
 It is the correct sequencing of the downstrokes and upstrokes that can be confusing to newbie guitarists.
 Forget fretting the chords and focus more on learning the correct strumming pattern.
 It would be easy to play the song’s chords once you already memorized the strumming.

 You will also need to practice palm muting and hammer-on techniques.
 These methods give the song its characteristic punchiness.
 It is a nice foundation for playing other songs, especially heavy metal ones.
-Put these elements together and you are ready to rock the house with your drinking buddies.
+Put these elements together, and you are ready to rock the house with your drinking buddies.

-23. Stay with Me by Sam Smith
+31. Stay With Me by Sam Smith

 This song is perfect for people who are just starting to play the guitar.
 The strumming is basic.
 The chord shapes are easy, except for possibly the F barre chord.
 If you can’t position your fingers to create a barre chord, do not fret.
 There is an easy way to shape an F chord in a similar fashion to the G. So, give Stay with Me a try.

-24. Chasing Cars by Snow Patrol
+32. Chasing Cars by Snow Patrol

 The digital era has brought on a massive jump in music consumption.
 Chasing Cars is proof of the power of digital technology.
 It also underscores the shift in preference of audiophiles from CDs to digital formats.
-In case you did not know, Chasing Cars is the UK’s most widely played digital music in the first 10 years of the 21st century.
+In case you did not know, Chasing Cars is the UK’s most widely played digital music in the first ten years of the 21st century.

 What I find so appealing about Chasing Cars is its catchy tune that is perfect for the guitar.
 It is a colossal ballad that never required anything fancy to make it work.
 As a guitarist, I like the song’s ever-building crescendo.
 The guitar’s role in the song may be as sparse as the hair on your head.
 However, it sure delivers a message to forlorn men.

 The easiest way to play Chasing Cars on the guitar is by using a series of down strums all throughout the song.
 It has a moderately fast rhythm, but nothing that a quick successive flick of the wrist will not accomplish.
-If you’re an alternative rock song this is one of the best three chord songs out there.
+If you’re an alternative rock song, this is one of the best three chord songs out there.

 Popular Related Article: Our Favorite Beginner Electric Guitar Songs

-25. Great Balls of Fire by Jerry Lee Lewis
+33. Great Balls of Fire by Jerry Lee Lewis

 I can think of 1001 reasons why Great Balls of Fire rightfully belongs to the world’s 500 greatest songs.
 It is a rock standard and a very easy one to play on almost any type of guitar.
-Bring out your electric guitar and you can easily execute its melody.
+Bring out your electric guitar, and you can easily execute its melody.
 It sounds great on an acoustic, too.
 In fact, this is the perfect song for entertaining your buddies during the half-time break of the Super Bowl.

 I did not even mention the different guitar techniques you can learn and master playing this 1957 song.
 One of the most important is the palm muting technique that you need to execute at certain sections of the musical piece.
 This requires a precision stoppage of the strings at the right moment.
 It takes practice to get it right.